 - Even though you may have bought a DVD or CD, you cannot play it at public events.

-- This also applies to movies and DVDs which you rent at Blockbuster or other rental outlets.
+- This also applies to movies which you rent online or other rental outlets.

 - A copy does not equal a license.